Loksta8/AntSimulation/README_DEBUG_FOR_DEVELOPERS.md

 The current simulation includes the following features:
+* **Code Integrity Verification**: Automated system using Git hooks and CI to ensure codebase consistency across all development environments.
 * **Variable Food Amounts**: Food sources are depleted gradually as ants find the food and take it back to their colony.
 * **Ant Lifespan & Death**: Ants have a finite lifespan and are removed upon death.
 Gradually the ants die off.
 * **Multiple Colonies**: The simulation supports multiple independent ant colonies, each with distinct colors.
 They currently do not interact yet.